-Ghost Protocol was a mission you should choose to accept, as Brad Bird’s wonderful direction perfectly set up McQuarrie’s Rogue Nation, but the dismantling of the IMF by CIA Director Alan Huntley worried me, as that made it the second film in a row where the IMF is shut down and Hunt is being tracked and framed; third film overall in the series with a similar plot point.
+Ghost Protocol was a mission you should choose to accept, as Brad Bird’s wonderful direction perfectly set up McQuarrie’s Rogue Nation, but the dismantling of the IMF by CIA Director Alan Huntley worried me, as that made it the second film in a row where the IMF is shut down and Hunt is being tracked and framed, and in fact, makes it the third film overall in the series with a similar plot point.
 I was worried that the series had perhaps started running out of gas, and after two viewings of Fallout, I’m only more comfortable in stating that belief.
-Alec Baldwin reprises his role as Hunley, having transferred from the CIA to the IMF after the events of Rogue Nation, and his two brief scenes are instrumental in setting a tension, and then further ratcheting up that intensity.
+Alec Baldwin reprises his role as Hunley, having transferred from the CIA to the IMF after the events of Rogue Nation, and his two brief scenes are instrumental in setting the tension, and then further ratcheting up that intensity.
 I cannot say the same for other supporting actors in this film, or even the antagonist.

 Erica Sloane, the new CIA Director portrayed by Angela Bassett, interrupts Hunt and Hunley after the always entertaining and jazzy opening, to tell them that she’ll be leaving her top man, August Walker, with Hunt.
 A basic shot reverse shot between Sloane and Hunley take place, with their respective agent standing behind them like the favorite child of each department.
 Automatically, your brain is informing you of the tension between these two men, and the two agencies.
 McQuarrie’s fluid, wide shots don’t have much flair, but the substance makes up for it, as the workmanship feel of the frames allows you to relax, sit back, and enjoy the action.
 Themes and cinematic techniques are snuck in when necessary to add flavor to this film, such as the succeeding scene where Hunt and Walker attempt to HALO jump from a plane, and as the conversation grows more tense between the two men, the light in the hanger flashes red.
 Obviously, it’s simply meant to remind the two agents to jump, but the subtext is all in their conversation.